henokyen/grainger-ml-exercise-henok-mengistu/Readme.md

   docker.elastic.co/elasticsearch/elasticsearch:8.12.0
 ```
 ### 4. Running the code
 To run each stage of the pipeline, simply run the following make commands one after the other.
-Note the product-search command will launch a gradio local webserver.
+Note: the product-search command will launch a gradio local webserver.
 Follow that link to start the product searching.
 ```bash
 make generate-dataset
 make build-vector-index